 So just because Vergara wasn't always into dishing the sudsiest details about her love affair, preferring to stick to her story about he was almost too hot to go out with ("I'm too old now to be dealing with a guy that all the girls are, like, after him," she re-told her tale on Harry), that by no means meant she wasn't appreciating his inner beauty even more.

 "I'm very lucky.
 I was so lucky.
 I must have done something really, really right in my life to get that reward," she gushed to Ellen DeGeneres ahead of their second anniversary.
 "I'm good, but not a very, very good person.
 I'm good, but he's better than me."

 A couple years later, they were the old married couple in the Hulu commercials.

-In 2018 they made a movie together for the first time, the sports-meets-redemption drama Bottom of the 9th—a big decision for both because, as Manganiello, who also served as a producer, put it on The Project, "You don't want to put your relationship up on the public chopping block that way."
+In 2018 they made a movie together for the first time, the sports-meets-redemption drama Bottom of the 9th—a big decision for both because, as Manganiello, who also served as a producer, put it, "You don't want to put your relationship up on the public chopping block that way."

 But he had read the script, about a onetime aspiring baseball player who's released from prison after 17 years and tries to restart his life, before he even started dating Vergara—and when she read it, she cried.